Five important things to know about

 A good way to ensure that you get the vast majority of your settlement or judgment is to put a cap on how much your lawyer can charge you.

-In Queensland, the law allows solicitors to take up to 50% from your settlement.
+In Queensland, lawyers are allowed to take up to 50% from your settlement.
 In most cases, taking 50% would be completely unjustified and yet many personal injury firms continue this practice.

 Warning about “no risk” guarantees